ichortower/SecretNoteFramework/docs/author-guide.md

 Let's begin!

 (**Please note**: I recommend using i18n for text content in your mods.
-The examples in this guide omit its use, for clarity of purpose)
+The examples in this guide omit its use, for clarity of purpose.)

 ## Adding Notes